 - Form 8917 if tuition and fees deductions were taken.

 Attaching the correct forms in the proper order was a key step in completing a return.
-Taxpayers who assembled their forms carefully, following IRS instructions, had a smoother process and were more likely to receive their refund quickly.
+Taxpayers who assembled their forms carefully, following IRS instructions, had a smoother process overall.

 Common Mistakes and How to Avoid Them

 Filing taxes accurately required attention to detail.
-Many taxpayers who used Form 1040A in 2012 ran into avoidable problems that delayed refunds or increased what they owed.
+Many taxpayers who used Form 1040A in 2012 ran into avoidable problems that delayed processing or increased what they owed.

 - Entering names or Social Security numbers that did not precisely match official records caused the IRS system to reject the return.

-- Selecting the wrong filing status, such as “Single” instead of “Head of Household,” changed the standard deduction amount and refund eligibility.
+- Selecting the wrong filing status, such as "Single" instead of "Head of Household," changed the standard deduction amount and overall tax liability.

 - Underreporting resulted from failing to include all income sources, such as part-time jobs, interest payments, or unemployment compensation.